githubjacky/githubjacky.github.io/_pages/about.md

 ======
 <p style="text-align: justify; text-indent: 2em">
-I am a 2nd-year master's student in the Economics department at NTU, and I am devoted to research on Social Networks and Large Language Models (LLMs).
+I am a 2nd-year master's student in the Economics department at NTU, and I am devoted to research on Social Networks and the economic applications of Large Language Models (LLMs).

-Regarding Social Networks, I am interested in how interpersonal relationships are constructed, the factors related to them, and how these factors further affect their dynamics.
-Additionally, I am working on introducing Graph Neural Networks (GNNs) to solve the network endogeneity problem.
-The topic of my master's paper is inspecting the dynamics of relationship networks constructed from annual call detail records (CDRs) involving more than 300 thousand people, with each month averaging over 1 billion CDRs.
+Regarding Social Networks, I am currently conducting innovative research for my master's thesis on identifying potential "permanent migrants" through sophisticated analysis of call detail records (CDRs).

+This large-scale data project involves:

+1. Processing and analyzing over 1 billion monthly CDRs across a 10-month period,
+2. Tracking mobility patterns of 600,000+ individuals to identify long-term relocation trends,
+3. Developing novel algorithms to distinguish between temporary mobility and permanent migration.

+My research has potentially significant practical applications for urban planning, infrastructure development, and policy formation.

 Regarding LLMs, I am fascinated by the advancements in LLMs and how they can facilitate various NLP tasks.
 I am currently working on utilizing LLMs to automatically build textual economic indexes, such as the well-known Economic Policy Uncertainty Index.